Topics covered in Year 3 Summer Term 2019

 This term we will be looking at the differences in life during the Iron Age compared to life today.

 We will be looking at different places of worship in different religions.
 Children will be encouraged to share their thoughts, ideas and experiences in class discussions.

-We are following the theme of ‘Relationships’ and ‘Changing Me’.
+We are following the theme of ‘Economic Wellbeing’ and ‘Being a responsible citizen.’

 We will be doing two sessions each week until half term.
-One of these sessions will be attending swimming lessons at Willesden Sports Centre on Tuesday mornings and athletics on Thursday mornings with the professional Sports Coach.
+One of these sessions will be attending swimming lessons at Willesden Sports Centre on Tuesday mornings and athletics on Wednesday afternoon.

 We will be working on emailing and video conferencing within school and collecting and analysing data opinion polls.

 This term we will be making our own bread and sandwiches/snacks.